 Squamous Cell carcinoma may appear as nodular or red scaly patches found on the rim of the ear, the face, the nose, the lips, mouth or hands.
 The cure rate of both Basal Cell and Squamous Cell is over 95% when properly treated early.

 Malignant Melanoma is the most virulent of the skin cancers.
 Yearly 70,000 new cases are diagnosed with an 87% cure if the cancer is detected early.
 Younger patients will have an even more virulent Melanoma.
-Melanoma is described as a pigmented, (ABCD rule) asymmetrical lesion with an irregular border. the color is not uniform with shades of tan, brown, black with a reddish, blue-white tint and about the size of an eraser head, greater than 6mm.
-Dr. Moor has extensive experience with Melanoma and he will discuss your treatment option.
+Melanoma is described as a pigmented, (ABCD rule) asymmetrical lesion with an irregular border.
+The color is not uniform with shades of tan, brown, black with a reddish, blue-white tint and about the size of an eraser head, greater than 6mm.
+Dr. Moor has extensive experience with Melanoma, and he will discuss your treatment options.

 Early detection is the key to curing skin cancer.
 Self-examination is a must.
 Any lesion that has changed in size, color or appear should be evaluated.
 Dr. Moor will be happy to evaluate any suspicious lesion(s) you may have.
 For a more comprehensive consultation on skin cancer treatment, contact Dr. Gene Moor at ALABAMA PLASTIC SURGERY, in Mountain Brook, Alabama 205-871-2002.